-PROPOSAL 1: ELECTION OF TWO DIRECTORS
+PROPOSAL 1 ELECTION OF DIRECTORS

 Roper's Certificate of Incorporation provides that the Board of Directors shall consist of such number of members as may be fixed, from time to time, by the Board of Directors, but not less than the minimum number required under Delaware law.
-The Board of Directors has currently fixed the number of directors at nine.
-The Certificate of Incorporation also provides that the Board of Directors shall be divided into three classes of directors, as nearly equal in number as possible, with the term of one class expiring at each annual meeting of shareholders and each class serving three-year terms.
-One of the three classes is comprised of four directors and the other two classes are comprised of two directors.
+The Board of Directors has currently fixed the number of directors at eight.
+The Certificate of Incorporation also provides that the Board of Directors shall be divided into three classes of directors, as nearly equal in number as possible, with the term of one class expiring at each annual meeting of stockholders and each class serving three-year terms.

-The terms of office of Messrs.
-Calder, Wright and Wallman expire at the Annual Meeting.
-Donald G. Calder is not standing for re-election, in accordance with the Company's policy of mandatory retirement of Directors at the next annual meeting following a director's 70th birthday.
-In connection with Mr. Calder's retirement, the Board of Directors intends to reduce the number of directors to eight, unless the Board of Directors identifies and appoints a suitable candidate to the Board prior to that time.
-The Board of Directors would like to thank Mr. Calder for his years of service to the Company.
+The terms of office for Robert D. Johnson, Robert E. Knowling and Wilbur J. Prezzano expire at this Annual Meeting.
 Upon recommendation of the Company's independent Nominating and Governance Committee, the Board of Directors has nominated Messrs.
-Wright and Wallman to stand for election as directors for terms expiring at the 2011 Annual Meeting of Shareholders.
-Proxies received without voting instructions will be voted FOR the nominees listed below.
-In the event any nominee is unable to serve (which is not anticipated), the proxy will be voted for a substitute nominee selected by the Board of Directors.
+Johnson, Knowling and Prezzano to stand for election as directors for terms expiring at the 2015 Annual Meeting of Stockholders.

+In the event any nominee is unable to serve (which is not anticipated), the proxy will be voted for a substitute nominee selected by the Board of Directors, or the Board may choose to reduce its size.

-Certain information about the nominees, whose current terms will expire in 2008, and about the directors whose terms continue, is set forth below:
+Certain information about the nominees, whose current terms will expire in 2012, and about the directors whose terms continue, is set forth below.
+Such information includes the experience, qualifications, and skills that each individual brings to the Board.